-At the core of our mission is social justice and racial equity for all—tenets that inform, drive and strengthen everything we do, from teaching and research to public service and community engagement.
+Social justice and racial equity are at the core of our social work mission—foundational tenets that inform, drive and strengthen everything we do, from teaching and research to public service and community engagement.

-In January, the Office of Minority Affairs & Diversity published the 2017–2021 UW Diversity Blueprint to provide an overarching framework so that each academic unit can align its particular priorities and measure its success.
-The blueprint established six key goals:
+The Office of Minority Affairs & Diversity published the 2022–2026 UW Diversity Blueprint to provide an overarching framework so that each academic unit can align its particular priorities and measure its success.

 At the School of Social Work, we are introducing antiracist strategies, including a fellowship program that enables faculty to enhance their personal and professional development of antiracism knowledge and skills.
 We are also deeply involved in the Grand Challenges for Social Work, providing leadership for the grand challenge to eliminate racism.

 DEI leadership statements and editorials